giellalt/giellalt.github.io/infra/MultipleConfigurationsAndOutOfSourceBuilding.md

 # Preparations

 You only need to do this if you have earlier built a language in-source (the default).
-What you need to do is:
+What you then need to do is:

 cd $GTLANG
 ```sh